 The following article on the interplay between Korean Bankruptcy Law and foreign bankruptcy laws was motivated by a question from a reader from the Korea Times.
 The following is from a column I used to write for the Korea Times.
 Please note the present Bankruptcy Law in Korea was amended and the present topic, while interesting, shall not apply to present bankruptcy proceedings.
 However, take a read – very interesting matter.
-I shall be posting some of my old articles from a prior weekly column over the next couple of weeks, since these articles no longer appear online.
+I shall be posting some of my old articles from a prior weekly column over the next couple of weeks since these articles no longer appear online.
 Korea an article on Korean Bankruptcy please see: Korean Bankruptcy Law.
 For an article on Closing a Business in Korea please see: Winding-Up a Korean Company.

 Legal Ease Column by Sean Hayes

 Dear Sean, I just received notice that a former customer filed for bankruptcy in New York.
 The bankruptcy court attached his assets in the United States, but the assets didn’t cover the entire debt owed to me.
 He also has assets in Korea.
 Can I use the bankruptcy decision to attach assets in Korea?
 Does a Korean court respect the bankruptcy holding of foreign courts?
 Confused in New York and Yeouido.